About this listing

 Shared sitting room, stove fire, television.
 Wifi.

-Help yourself to good coffee, various teas, meusli, porridge, fruit, natural yogurt.
+Help yourself to good coffee, various teas, meusli, porridge, fruit, natural yogurt and gather round the table for a chat.

 For longer stays we may come to an arrangement about using my kitchen.
 You can use my spices if you show me a new recipe!